ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

 * Support the existing local asset IDs we have hard-coded

-* Utilize both pallet-balances and pallet-assets from Parity for maintaining balances within our consensus system
+* Supply an Asset Transactor to our XCM Config

 # Other Solutions